 At NYSI, the spine doctors have decades of experience treating complex spine disorders and are industry leaders.
 Our institution is lead by our medical director, Alexandre B. de Moura, M.D.
 FAAOS.

 We understand that people from all different backgrounds will need treatment for their spinal issues.
-Our staff speaks a multitude of languages including Spanish, Portuguese, French, Italian, German and Russian.
+Our staff speaks a multitude of languages including Spanish, Portuguese, French, Italian, German, and Russian.

 If more severe, however, you may require surgery to treat your spinal stenosis.
 One of the possible surgeries you may get is laminectomy.
 A Laminectomy is when one or more vertebrae is removed to relieve pressure from the spine.
 You may also need a spinal fusion, where the surgeon may “weld” together two weak vertebrae so they may work as one strong bone.
+Your treatment options will be determined by your spine specialist after a full physical exam and diagnosis has occurred.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.